Opportunities for Medical Students

 Learn more about the PRIME Summer Academy below.

-The Duke Office of Physician Scientist Development is offering in-depth summer research training experiences as part of the Preparing Research scholars In bioMEdical sciences (PRIME) pathway program.
+Duke is offering in-depth summer research training experiences as part of the Preparing Research scholars In bioMEdical sciences (PRIME) pathway program.
 Participating medical students will pursue mentored training in non-malignant Hematology (sickle cell disease, bleeding/clotting disorders).

 The PRIME Academy consists of mentored research training in the group or lab of a participating Duke faculty member and a six- to eight-week didactic/networking curriculum.
 Selected students will work in a faculty member's research group/lab, gain clinical exposure, and benefit from the planned curriculum, discussion sessions and collaborations with other student participants.
 Students from institutions without significant research programs are encouraged to apply.